bmatsuo/bmatsuo.github.io/_posts/2014-09-02-the-docker-desktop.markdown

 like this seems like a fucking nightmare.

 I'm not sure if docker containers can be configured to use the system DBus.
-Or if the docker daemon exposes enough information through DBus to implement type of service discovery.
+Or if the docker daemon exposes enough information through DBus to implement container-service discovery.
 That may not be the right discovery model though.
 I don't know.
 Web/Socket interfaces seem more prevalent and portable these days to me.

 In my mind a very natural sounding solution is to run a discover service like [coreos/etcd](https://github.com/coreos/etcd) or